pfheatwole/thesis/source/introduction.rst

    3. The difficulty: not enough data

-   4. The approach: introduce more information via flight dynamics
+   4. The solution: introduce more information via flight dynamics

-   5. The focus: building a dynamics model for the particle filter
+   5. The work: building a dynamics model for a particle filter

-   6. The outcomes: a fully parametric paraglider model
+   6. The result: a fully parametric paraglider model

 ..
 Intro to the Intro